Tuesday - Friday: 9am – 5pm

 *Closed on Mondays, except on Public Holidays

-The TreeTop Walk gate closes at 5pm.
+The TreeTop Walk gate closes at 5pm sharp.
 Visitors are advised to start hiking towards the bridge by 4.45pm from Ranger Station to avoid disappointment.

 Please note that the walkway only allows for one-direction traffic.
 The entrance to the bridge is from the Ranger Station via Peirce track.